bpelikan/GitBlogs/_posts/2015-08-20-Deploy-Environment-for-Android-Map-Developmet.md

 It is similar for Google Play Apps, which can be downloaded from [here](https://www.androidfilehost.com/?fid=95784891001614559)

 Go to [How to install Google Play Services in a Genymotion VM (with no drag and drop support)?](http://stackoverflow.com/questions/20121883/how-to-install-google-play-services-in-a-genymotion-vm-with-no-drag-and-drop-su) for details.

+At last, **Remenber** to make sure that your device can connect to google server, especially when you are in China.